dandelero/db-migration-builder/README.md

 1. Run the migration script as per the following section
 1. Take the produced SQL migration script and execute it on your database

+If you use DB Migration Builder we'd love to hear from you and give your company/team a plug on our page!
+Any information such as company name, team size, etc would help us shape this product.

 ## Using DB Migrations Builder
 The most common way to use DB Migration Builder is via a plugin, and we have [maven](https://github.com/dandelero/db-migration-builder-maven-plugin) and [gradle](https://github.com/dandelero/db-migration-builder-gradle-plugin) plugins available.
 Check out the respective